This post contains affiliate links.

 Total Score: 9/36

-San Poncho was also pretty difficult to reach.
-We took the 1.5-hour bus to Sayulita and then walked through the jungle for two hours to reach this small town (although, you can take a bus or taxi from Sayulita to San Poncho and skip the hike instead).
+San Pancho was also pretty difficult to reach.
+We took the 1.5-hour bus to Sayulita and then walked through the jungle for two hours to reach this small town (although, you can take a bus or taxi from Sayulita to San Pancho and skip the hike instead).

 The beach was small, there was no shade if you don’t want to buy a chair/umbrella, and the waves were strong – more for surfing than for swimming.

-The town of San Poncho is cute and as a complete day trip it’s worth visiting along with Sayulita, but if I just wanted to lay on a beach and do nothing all day, it definitely wouldn’t be my first choice.
+The town of San Pancho is tiny and cute and even has its own brewery.
+As a day trip, it’s worth visiting along with Sayulita, but if I just wanted to lay on a beach and do nothing all day, it definitely wouldn’t be my first choice.

 10. Playa Caballo